hatedabamboo/notes.hatedabamboo.me/docs/_posts/2024-03-13-cka-or-not-cka.md

 courses and learning tools.
 They often contain well-refined, concentrated material covering theoretical, and sometimes practical, aspects of the topic.
 Thus, these courses can be an incredible resource for delving into a subject, should the need arise.
-I, for one, managed to get aquainted with with the basic elements of AWS infrastructure thanks to such a course in just three months.
+I, for one, managed to get aquainted with the basic elements of AWS infrastructure thanks to such a course in just three months.
 It provided a significant boost to my professional development.